kubedb/cli/docs/tutorials/memcached/README.md

   phase: Pausing
 ```

 KubeDB operator will notice that `spec.resume` is set to true.
 KubeDB operator will delete the DormantDatabase crd and create a new Memcached crd using the original spec.
-This will in turn start a new Deployment.This way the memcached database is resumed.
+This will, in turn, start a new Deployment.This way the memcached database is resumed.

 ## Delete Dormant Database